Home/Blog/Resource consents explained

 Consent required, but there is a strong statutory presumption against granting it.
 Under Section 104D of the RMA, council can only grant an NC consent if: Test A: the adverse effects on the environment are minor or less; OR Test B: the activity is not contrary to the objectives and policies of the relevant plan.

-Example: Examples under PC120: New dwelling in a Very High or High flood hazard area (urban or non-urban).
+Example: Under PC120: New dwelling in a Very High or High flood hazard area.
 New dwelling in any flood hazard area in a non-urban zone.
-Residential use in a Light Industry zone.
-Multiple additional dwellings in an SH zone.

 Pr